Skip to main content

 This means your recipients are accessing your content and links on a mobile device.
 Use a responsive design that displays properly on various mobile screens.
 This ensures text is not cut off and images are displayed properly.
 Unresponsive content distorts your message and can immediately turn off your customers.

-Use SMS short codes and shortened URLs to make it even easier for customers to interact with your brand via text.
+Use SMS short codes and shortened SMS URLs to make it even easier for customers to interact with your brand via text.
 This saves space and time while making your messages cleaner and more visually appealing.
 Practice compatibility testing to confirm your message formatting and readability.

 Understand the ongoing evolution of SMS marketing